Sauna Lifestyle

 Portable Sauna

 Portable saunas are a practical option for anyone on a tight budget or with little room.
-They are frequently tent-like structures that expose the user’s body to infrared heat as they sit or lie down.
+They are often tent-like structures that expose the user’s body to infrared heat as they sit or lie down.

 Electric Sauna